lipkau/PSIni/README.md

 Install-Module PSIni <# -Scope User #>
 ```

+> **Note:** If you're upgrading from PSIni v3 to v4, please refer to the [migration guide](docs/Migrating-to-v4.md) for details on breaking changes and new features.

 ---

 When using the source (this repository), you can easily get the necessary setup by running